the

 age 59, 178 pounds

-FLASHFORWARD: I owe my recovery to several factors: first and foremost, support (family and friends, even strangers when they heard my story), eating well before, during and after my trauma and being proactive in my healthcare throughout.
-Part of the latter came about serendipitously - I found a book called "Built to Survive" by Michael Mooney and Nelson Vergel, which delineated complimentary treatments for HIV/AIDS including judicious, monitored, prescribed use of anabolic steroids to prevent AIDS wasting, facial wasting as well as a lot of savvy nutritional advice.
+Part of the latter came about serendipitous - I found a book called "Built to Survive" by Michael Mooney and Nelson Vergel, which delineated complimentary treatments for HIV/AIDS including judicious, monitored, prescribed use of anabolic steroids to prevent AIDS wasting, facial wasting as well other alternative treatments and a lot of savvy nutritional advice.
 YES!

 For decades I weighed 155 pounds - nothing I tried or did changed that by more than a few pounds one way or the other.
 I certainly wasn't able to lift heavy or begin to think of physique competing.

 Within a month of weekly injections of testosterone and deca nandrolone, I gained 15 pounds, mostly muscle.
 I trained harder and ate even smarter.
 What I saw in the mirror approved; I felt amazingly better, more vital, my self-esteem soared, my spirit rectified.
-I felt healthy and happy again.
+I felt healthy and happy and yes sexual again.
 My HIV lab results confirmed that these often abused controlled substances were helping my general health and stability as well.

-BOOK JACKET BLURB: From
+BOOK JACKET BLURB

 an emaciated virus-ridden beanpole at death's door, I know now it was HIV-Related Dementia that nearly got me.
 You usually